Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ### Enterprise Architecture Decisions

-Depending on the operating model, Enterprise Architecture may hold decision authority for some categories of decision while facilitating or governing others.
+Depending on the operating model, Enterprise Architecture may hold decision authority for some categories of decisions while facilitating or governing others.

 These may include: